 Slow Cooker Beef Dog Food

 If you're new to homemade dog food, check out my article How Much Homemade Dog Food Should I Feed My Dog?

-Store in an airtight container in the fridge.
+Store in an airtight container in the fridge for up to a week.
 You can also portion it out and freeze it in meal sized portions for ease too!

+Slow Cooker Beef Dog Food